 In August 2013, the Pittsburgh Pirates claimed Justin Morneau off waivers from the Minnesota Twins, and the two sides agreed to a trade that sent Morneau to Pittsburgh in exchange for outfielder Alex Presley and a player to be named later.

-In one of the most famous August trades in MLB history, Justin Verlander was sent from the Tigers to the Astros for a trio of Minor Leaguers shortly before midnight on Aug.
+Justin Verlander was sent from the Tigers to the Astros for a trio of Minor Leaguers shortly before midnight on Aug.
 31, 2017.
 Verlander had cleared revocable trade waivers earlier in the month, making him eligible to be dealt to any team.